nrv-framework/NRV/docs/usersguide/postproc.rst

         - Small signal linearization of the membrane conductance with time at the recorded x axis positions stored in the `x_rec` key
     *   - `g_na`
         - `np.array`
-        - For unmyelinated models "HH", "Rattay_Aberham".
+        - For unmyelinated models "HH", "Rattay_Aberham" and "Sundt".
 Sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_k`
         - `np.array`
-        - For unmyelinated models "HH", "Rattay_Aberham".
+        - For unmyelinated models "HH", "Rattay_Aberham" and "Sundt".
 Potassium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_l`
         - `np.array`
-        - For unmyelinated models "HH", "Rattay_Aberham".
+        - For unmyelinated models "HH", "Rattay_Aberham" and "Sundt".
 Leakage channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_na`
         - `np.array`
-        - For unmyelinated models "HH", "Rattay_Aberham".
+        - For unmyelinated models "HH", "Rattay_Aberham" and "Sundt".
 Sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_k`
         - `np.array`
-        - For unmyelinated models "HH", "Rattay_Aberham".
+        - For unmyelinated models "HH", "Rattay_Aberham" and "Sundt".
 Potassium channels current with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_l`
         - `np.array`
-        - For unmyelinated models "HH", "Rattay_Aberham".
+        - For unmyelinated models "HH", "Rattay_Aberham" and "Sundt".
 Leakage channels current with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_nav17`
         - `np.array`
         - For unmyelinated model "Tigerholm".
 Sodium NAV1.7 channels conductance with time at the recorded x axis positions stored in the `x_rec` key.